LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforAndroid/SDKAPIs/monitoring-api.md

 **(LivepersonMonitoring.java class)**

-> **NOTE**: If you want to use the Monitoring API, you must [initialize the SDK with MonitoringParams](mobile-app-messaging-sdk-for-android-configure-the-android-sdk.html#initialize-the-sdk-with-monitoring-params).
+**Note:** If you want to use the Monitoring API, you must [initialize the SDK with MonitoringParams](mobile-app-messaging-sdk-for-android-configure-the-android-sdk.html#initialize-the-sdk-with-monitoring-params).
 Once initialization is completed (`onInitSucceed`), you can call LivePerson methods.

 ### getEngagement